Tips to Visit Auschwitz from Krakow

 9. Don't forget your passport or identity card

 For security reasons, you will need to be documented to enter the concentration camp, so don't forget to bring a valid ID card or passport with your photo.
-Without this, I am afraid you will not be allowed to enter Auschwitz, remember that!
+Without this, I am afraid you will not be allowed to enter Auschwitz, remember!

 10. Plan your visit: you will need at least half a day

-Although the concentration camp is not too far from Krakow and can be reached in little more than an hour, the visit inside the facilities can take between two and three hours.
+Although the concentration camp is not too far from Krakow and can be reached in just over an hour, the visit inside the camp can take two to three hours.

 If you add to this the round trip and the waiting times for public transport, you will easily need half a day for the entire visit.
-Keep this in mind when planning the rest of your day in Krakow, figuring out where and when you can eat, what other visits you can do on the same day, etc.
+Keep this in mind to plan the rest of your day in Krakow, calculate where and when you can eat, what other visits you can do the same day, etc.

 You can take a look at my article on How long are the Auschwitz tours if you want to have more details to organize your day.